Mingin people: Social customs

-The Mingin were a circumcising tribe which dropped the rite from their initiation ceremonies sometime around the middle of the 129th century.
+The Mingin were a circumcising tribe which dropped the rite from their initiation ceremonies sometime around the middle of the 19th century.
 They had close links, though speaking apparently quite distinct languages, with the neighbouring Maikudunu.
 According to one early settler in their area, their tribal traditions held that they were respectively formed by branching off from the Kalkatungu, a people whom they, and the Maikudunu, thereafter reportedly held in contempt.

 History

 The Mingin lived along the coastal territory lying west of the Leichhardt River.
 One oral account, conserved by the Ganggalida, has them encountering intruders in the area of the Albert River.
-The Leichhardt river forms a natural divide between differing aboriginal cultures, circumcision not being practiced east of it, from which one may infer that the Mingginda included it in their initiatory rituals.
+The Leichhardt river forms a natural divide between differing Aboriginal cultures, circumcision not being practised east of it, from which one may infer that the Mingginda included it in their initiatory rituals.

 Within a very short period after the beginning of white settlement in the area, the Mingin were decimated, either through white colonial violence, introduced diseases, or both.
 The yellow fever that ravaged the settlement of Burketown, which was founded in the heartland of their territory, is thought to have been a major factor precipitating their disappearance, and by the 1930s they were thought of as extinct.
 The Ganggalida people spread to occupy the niche once occupied by the Mingin, and have successfully petitioned for a native title right to the latter tribe's traditional lands around Burketown on the basis of the principle of succession.